Particeep/pricer-integration/README.md

 # Quote endpoint

-You should implement the method in `NewPricerService.quote`.
-In the code you will have a dummy example.
+You have to implement the method in `NewPricerService.quote`.
 ```scala
 private[new_pricer] def quote(
     request: NewPricerRequest,